 - Relationships – Significant Others, Family, Friends, Coworkers, Humanity

 - Work – Vocation, Mission, Purpose

 These areas create context for our day to day lives and they are intimately connected.

 As we engage the habit change required to have physical health, gain financial freedom , have flourishing relationships, and do work that we find deeply fulfilling (Together, this represents Freedom) with time we will inevitably experience discomfort, challenge, boredom, apathy, fatigue, fear, emotional distress, depression, discrimination, obstacles, resistance, distraction… or what I generally call, Pain.

 It is by engaging pain directly, on the path to Freedom, that we develop the Character to gain and keep our freedom.
 We Self-Actualize.

-I make it my mission to inspire individuals to reach for greater potential through the personal pursuit of character development.
+I make it my mission to help people reach their full potential through the pursuit of Freedom.

 Thanks for Visiting!